Harvesting the crops

 Farm Stand

-The Farm Stand at Kuilima Farm is located mauka of Turtle Bay Resort, across from Kawela Bay.
+The Farm Stand at Kuilima Farm is located mauka of The Ritz-Carlton Oʻahu, Turtle Bay, across from Kawela Bay.
 Stop by to enjoy farm fresh goods and desserts!

 Hours of Operation